Generic Name: esmolol hydrochloride

 Intraoperative and Postoperative Tachycardia and/or Hypertension

-Esmolol hydrochloride is indicated for the treatment of tachycardia and hypertension that occur during induction and tracheal intubation, during surgery, on emergence from anesthesia, and in the postoperative period, when in the physician’s judgment such specific intervention is considered indicated.
-Use of esmolol hydrochloride to prevent such events is not recommended.
+Esmolol hydrochloride is indicated for the treatment of tachycardia and hypertension that occur during induction and tracheal intubation, during surgery, on eemergence from anesthesia, and in the postoperative period, when in the physician's judgment such specific intervention is considered indicated.

-Esmolol hydrochloride is contraindicated in patients with sinus bradycardia, heart block greater than first degree, cardiogenic shock or overt heart failure (see WARNINGS).
+Esmolol hydrochloride is contraindicated in patients with sinus bradycardia, heart block greater than first degree, cardioggenic shock or overt heart failure (see WARNINGS).

-In clinical trials 20-50% of patients treated with esmolol hydrochloride have experienced hypotension, generally defined as systolic pressure less than 90 mmHg and/or diastolic pressure less than 50 mmHg.
+Hypotension: In clinical trials 20 to 50% of patients treated with esmolol have experienced hypotension, generally defined as systolic pressure less than 90 mmHg and/or diastolic pressure less than 50 mmHg.
 About 12% of the patients have been symptomatic (mainly diaphoresis or dizziness).
-Hypotension can occur at any dose but is dose-related so that doses beyond 200 mcg/kg/min (0.2 mg/kg/ min) are not recommended.
+Hypotension can occur at any dose but is dose-related so that doses beyond 200 mcg/kg/min (0.2 mg/kg/min) are not recommended.
 Patients should be closely monitored, especially if pretreatment blood pressure is low.
 Decrease of dose or termination of infusion reverses hypotension, usually within 30 minutes.

-Esmolol hydrochloride should not be used as the treatment for hypertension in patients in whom the increased blood pressure is primarily due to the vasoconstriction associated with hypothermia.
+Intraoperative and Postoperative Tachycardia and/or Hypertension: Esmolol should not be used as the treatment for hypertension in patients in whom the increased blood pressure is primarily due to the vasoconstriction associated with hypothermia.

-Esmolol hydrochloride should be used with caution in diabetic patients requiring a beta blocking agent.
+Diabetes Mellitus and Hypoglycemia: Esmolol should be used with caution in diabetic patients requiring a beta blocking agent.
 Beta blockers may mask tachycardia occurring with hypoglycemia, but other manifestations such as dizziness and sweating may not be significantly affected.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Because of its short term usage no carcinogenicity, mutagenicity or reproductive performance studies have been conducted with esmolol hydrochloride.
+Because of its short term usage no carcinogenicity, mutagenicity or reporductive performance studies have been conducted with esmolol.

 Pregnancy Category C

-Teratogenicity studies in rats at intravenous dosages of esmolol hydrochloride up to 3000 mcg/kg/min (3 mg/kg/min) (ten times the maximum human maintenance dosage) for 30 minutes daily produced no evidence of maternal toxicity, embryotoxicity or teratogenicity, while a dosage of 10,000 mcg/kg/min (10 mg/kg/min) produced maternal toxicity and lethality.
+Teratogenicity studies in rats at intravenous dosages of esmolol up to 3000 mcg/kg/min (3 mg/kg/min) (ten times the maximum human maintenance dosage) for 30 minutes daily produced no evidence of maternal toxicity, embryotoxicity or teratogenicity, while a dosage of 10,000 mcg/kg/min (10 mg/kg/min) producted maternal toxicity and lethality.
 In rabbits, intravenous dosages up to 1000 mcg/kg/min (1 mg/kg/min) for 30 minutes daily produced no evidence of maternal toxicity, embryotoxicity or teratogenicity, while 2500 mcg/kg/min (2.5 mg/kg/min) produced minimal maternal toxicity and increased fetal resorptions.
-Although there are no adequate and well-controlled studies in pregnant women, use of esmolol in the last trimester of pregnancy or during labor or delivery has been reported to cause fetal bradycardia, which continued after termination of drug infusion.
-Esmolol hydrochloride should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-It is not known whether esmolol hydrochloride is excreted in human milk; however, caution should be exercised when esmolol hydrochloride is administered to a nursing woman.
+It is not known whether esmolol is excreted in human milk; however, caution should be exercised when esmolol is administered to a nursing woman.

-The safety and effectiveness of esmolol hydrochloride in pediatric patients have not been established.
+The safety and effectiveness of esmolol in pediatric patients have not been established.

-The following adverse reaction rates are based on use of esmolol hydrochloride in clinical trials involving 369 patients with supraventricular tachycardia and over 600 intraoperative and postoperative patients enrolled in clinical trials.
-Most adverse effects observed in controlled clinical trial settings have been mild and transient.
+The following adverse reaction rates are based on use of esmolol in clinical trials involving 369 patients with supraventricular tachycardia and over 600 intraoperative and postoperative patients enrolled in clinical trials.
+Most advers effects observed in controlled clinical trial settings have been mild and transient.
 The most important adverse effect has been hypotension (see WARNINGS).
-Deaths have been reported in post-marketing experience occurring during complex clinical states where esmolol hydrochloride was presumably being used simply to control ventricular rate (see WARNINGS, Cardiac Failure).
+Deaths have been reported in post-marketing experience occurring during complex clinical states where esmolol was presumable being used simply to control ventricular rate (see WARNINGS, Cardiac Failure).

-Nausea was reported in 7% of patients.
+Gastrointestinal - Nausea was reported in 7% of patients.
 Vomiting has occurred in about 1% of patients.
 Dyspepsia, constipation, dry mouth, and abdominal discomfort have each occurred in less than 1% of patients.
-Taste perversion has also been reported.
+Tast perversion has also been reported.

-Infusion site reactions including inflammation and induration were reported in about 8% of patients.
-Edema, erythema, skin discoloration, burning at the infusion site, thrombophlebitis, and local skin necrosis from extravasation have each occurred in less than
+Skin (Infusion Site) - Infusion site reactions including inflammation and induration were reported in about 8% of patients.
+Edema, erythema, skin discoloration, burning at the infusion site, thrombophlebitis, and local skil necrosis from extravasation have each occurred in less than 1% of patients.

 Bradycardia: Intravenous administration of atropine or another anticholinergic drug.

-Bronchospasm: Intravenous administration of a beta2 stimulating agent and/or a theophylline derivative.
+Bronchospasm: Intravenous administration of beta2 stimulating agent and/or a theophylline derivative.

 Cardiac Failure: Intravenous administration of a diuretic and/or digitalis glycoside.
 In shock resulting from inadequate cardiac contractility, intravenous administration of dopamine, dobutamine, isoproterenol, or amrinone may be considered.